Master Juba: Early life and career

-Challenge dances usually employed three judges.
-One sat on the stage and counted time, another sat in or near the orchestra pit and judged style, and the third went under the stage and observed the dancer's execution to listen for "missing taps, defective rolls and heel work, the lagging in the breaks".
+Challenge dances usually employ three judges.
+One sat on the stage and counted time, another sat in or near the orchestra pit and judged style, and the third went under the stage and observed the dancer's execution to listen for "missing taps, defective rolls, and heel work, the lagging in the breaks".
 After the dance, they compared notes and chose the winner.
 Audience members and friends of the competitors bet on the outcome and could name the victor by popular acclaim in the case the judges could not come to a decision.
 According to an undated reference by Leavitt, Juba lost one challenge, at the Boylston Gardens in Boston, but records show that he beat Diamond in all other competitions.
 An undated clipping from the Harvard Theatre Collection, written by a fan of minstrelsy, describes the single dance competition that Diamond managed to win: "One of the fiddlers played a reel for him [Juba], and he shuffled, and twisted, and walked around, and danced on for one hour and fifteen minutes by the watch."
 Then Juba made a loud strike with his left foot as the crowd cheered and he got a drink from the bar.
 Diamond was next and tried to act cool but resolute.
 He knew that he would displease Barnum by losing and he had his race at stake: "There was another thing about this match-dance that made Diamond want to win.
 You see it was not only a case of Barnum's Museum against Pete Williams's dance-house, but it was a case of white against black.
 So Jack Diamond went at his dancin' with double energy—first, for his place, next, for his color."
 He beat Juba's time and "gave a hop, skip and a jump, a yell and a bow".
 A black man shouted out, "He's a white man, sure ... but he's got a nigger in his heel."
 The two had their most famous matchup in New York City in 1844, where Juba beat Diamond for $500.
 Juba then traveled to Boston, billing himself as the "King of All the Dancers", and played for two weeks, with competitions versus Frank Diamond (no relation to John).